 How Proposals will be Evaluated

-A committee of arts, humanities, and design faculty will review the applications, and will rate proposals based on the following weighted criteria:
+A committee of arts, humanities, and design faculty will review the applications and make recommendations to the provost.
+The committee will rate proposals based on the following weighted criteria:

 - Merit and impact (50 percent of overall rating): Will the proposed use of funds make a positive contribution to the field?
 Will awarding funds for this proposal be money well spent?